 - If you hear the fire alarm immediately evacuate the building using the nearest available exit.
 Do not attempt to fight a fire unless you have been trained to do so. - Awaken any sleeping roommate or suitemates.
 Prepare to evacuate by putting on shoes and coat if necessary.
 Feel the doorknob and the door.
 If they are hot, do not open the door.
 If they are cool, open slowly, if heat or heavy smoke rushes in, close the door immediately and remain inside. - When leaving your room, be sure to take your key in case it is necessary to return to the room should conditions in the corridor deteriorate.
-Make sure to close the door tightly when evacuating. - Office of Resident Life and Housing staff members who are present on their floors should facilitate the evacuation of their floor/section if possible.
-When the alarm sounds shout (Example: there is an emergency in the building leave by the nearest exit) and knock on doors as they make their way to the nearest exit and out the building. - When exiting in smoky conditions keep your hand on the wall and crawl to the nearest exit.
+Make sure to close the door tightly when evacuating. - When the alarm sounds, shout (Example: there is an emergency in the building leave by the nearest exit) and knock on doors as they make their way to the nearest exit and out the building. - When exiting in smoky conditions keep your hand on the wall and crawl to the nearest exit.
 Always know more than one path out of your location and the number of doors between your room and the exit. - Each resident should report to their assigned assembly area.
-Office of Resident Life and Housing staff should report to their assigned assembly area and make sure that students have cleared the building.
 Conduct a head count and do not allow re-entry into the building until directed to do so by emergency personnel